sammytesfai/Multi-Chain-Data-Verification-with-ZKP/modified-test-net/CHAINCODE_AS_A_SERVICE_TUTORIAL.md

 - The `ccaasbuilder` applications are included in the binary tgz archive download for use in other circumstances.
 The `sampleconfig/core.yaml` is updated as well to refer to 'ccaasbuilder'
 - The 2.4.1 Java Chaincode release has been updated to remove the need to write a custom bootstrap main class, similar  to the Node.js Chaincode.
 It is intended that this will be added to the go chaincode as well.

-## End-to-end with the the test-network
+## End-to-end with the the modified-test-net

-The `test-network` and some of the chaincodes have been updated to support running chaincode-as-a-service.
+The `modified-test-net` and some of the chaincodes have been updated to support running chaincode-as-a-service.
 The commands below assume that you've got the latest fabric-samples cloned, along with the latest Fabric docker images.

 It's useful to have two terminal windows open, one for starting the Fabric Network, and a second for monitoring all the docker containers.